Mario-CyberS/Mario-CyberS/README.md

   - Balanced field work with academic studies at Florida State University.

  **Cybersecurity Homelab Projects**
+  - Collaborative project (Automated Cyberscan Orchestrator) that scrapes bug bountie programs and automates the cyber flows for vulnerability discovery.
   - Deployed Wazuh SIEM for endpoint and network security monitoring.
   - Configured rsyslog, syslog ingestion, and log rotation for firewall logs.
   - Designed backup automation using Bash, Expect, and Rancid tools for Cisco ASA configurations.